 12. Get moving

 One of the easiest ways to get warm during winter is to get your blood pumping.
-Going for a brisk walk, run or bike ride, doing a virtual Pilates class or HIIT session (here are 27 ways to get fit indoors), or even cleaning the house can help you work up a sweat in no time.
+Going for a brisk walk, run or bike ride, doing a virtual Pilates class or HIIT session, or even cleaning the house can help you work up a sweat in no time.